OSGP/Config/README.md

 - in the interface properties for a request, choose test-org.pfx as SSL Keystore (NOTE THAT THIS HAS TO BE DONE FOR EACH REQUEST)

-- choose the UpdateKey request from the admin SOAP Project using this example:
+- a SSLD needs to be added, together with a public key.
+The UpdateKey function of the admin webservice offers that functionality.
+Choose the UpdateKey request from the admin SOAP Project using this example:
 ```xml
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns:ns="http://www.alliander.com/schemas/osgp/common/2014/10" xmlns:ns1="http://www.alliander.com/schemas/osgp/admin/devicemanagement/2014/10">
    <soapenv:Header>